ana-tam/conservation-graphs/README.md

 ## Structure of the Repository

 The contents of this repository mirror the structure of the thesis and correspond to the case study chapters (ch.
 5-7) and their related appendices.
+Scripts are written in Python for data wrangling and Cypher for Neo4j graph database modelling and analysis.

 directory | content
 --- | ---